State-Based Confidence Bounds for Data-Driven Stochastic Reachability Using Hilbert Space Embeddings

-for every $i \in [1, M]$. \end{defn} In order to determine the bound on \eqref{eqn: upper bound by supremum}, we seek some $C \geq c_{i}$ for all $i \in [1, M]$ that satisfies the bounded differences condition.
+In order to determine the bound on \eqref{eqn: upper bound by supremum}, we seek some constant $C$ that satisfies the bounded differences condition.
 However, the effect of changing an individual observation in the empirical expectation term in \eqref{eqn: upper bound by supremum} is non-trivial, since changing a single observation affects all elements of the coefficient vector $\beta(x, u)$.
-Therefore, in order to determine $C$, we decompose the empirical expectation $\boldsymbol{h}^{\top} (\Psi \Psi^{\top} + \lambda M I)^{-1} \Psi k_{\mathcal{X} \times \mathcal{U}}((x, u), \cdot)$ from \eqref{eqn: hilbert space inner product approximation} to determine its dependence on any given observation and bound the individual terms.